MD2Korg/CerebralCortex-Docs/cc_book/content/data_dictionary/raw_streams/ema.md

 - **Offset**: The difference in time (shown in milliseconds) between UTC time and the local observed time
   - Unit: milliseconds
   - Type: integer
-- **Value**: This will contain the EMA questions (provided by the study site) and answers (input by the participant)
+- **Value**: This data string will contain the EMA questions (provided by the study site) and answers (input by the participant)
-  - the code block below serves as an example
+  - the code block below serves as an example EMA; the content will vary greatly for each study

 <!-- *code block with example "beautified" ema json file -->